jackd248/typo3-letter-avatar/README.md

 ## EventListener

-You can use the `BackendUserModifyAvatarProviderEvent` to modify the avatar configuration according to the current backend user:
+You can use the `BackendUserAvatarConfigurationEvent` to modify the avatar configuration according to the current backend user:

 ```php
 <?php